Take control of your job search — for free.

 The Best Way to Track Your Job Search

-Finding a job can feel like a full-time job in itself.
+Finding a job is like a full-time job in itself.
 However, proper tools can help you stay organized and sane.
-Platforms like Teal and Huntr are solid options for tracking applications, but fall short when it comes to customization, visuals, and resume-building tools—especially when features are capped behind a paywall.
+Platforms like Teal and Huntr are solid options for tracking applications, but fall short when it comes to customization, visuals, and resume-building tools, according to this resume builder comparison.

 That’s where BeamJobs comes in.
 Our goal is simple: Help professionals create resumes that work.
 From a robust resume builder and job tracking template to generating job-specific cover letters, we’ve bundled everything you need into one platform to help you land your next role.

 The Graduate Resource Pack is filled with tools for anyone launching or rebooting their career.
-It includes an efficient job tracking template, real-world resume examples that landed jobs in 2025, and practical tips to help you stand out regardless of whether you’re fresh out of college or simply ready for a fresh start.
+It includes an efficient job tracking template, real-world resume examples that are landing jobs in 2026, and practical tips to help you stand out regardless of whether you’re fresh out of college or simply ready for a fresh start.

 With AI-powered features like automated bullet-point generation and personalized resume feedback, we make it easy to track your job applications and tailor resumes so well that employers can’t resist them.